C191068/Ali_Khatami_Hardhat2/README.md

 Figure4: inside the akrkdeploy folder it is better to give scripts number so that we can run them <br>
 in orders <br>

+Hardhat deploy is different from normal deploy here we don't need to have main functions <br>
+nor we have to call main function <br>